-Plantation Theft Crimes Attorney
+Plantation Theft Crime Attorneys

-Broward County Theft Crimes Attorney
+Broward County Theft Crime Attorneys

 Theft generally refers to the unauthorized taking of another’s property with the intent to deprive the rightful owner of that property.
 Historically, theft crimes have been categorized into different offenses such as larceny, embezzlement, conversion, and stealing.
 Florida law refers to these crimes generally as “theft,” and it distinguishes them based on the value and type of property taken.
 There are other crimes that also involve the taking of property, but require that some additional facts exist as well.
 For example, under Florida law, robbery is a theft that occurs through the use of “force, violence, assault, or putting in fear.”
 The penalties for Florida theft offenses can be extremely severe and may include probation, fines, restitution, and even imprisonment.
-Consequently, it is extremely important that anyone facing a theft case in Florida discuss their case with an experienced Florida criminal defense attorney as soon as possible.
+Consequently, it is extremely important that anyone facing a theft case in Florida discuss their case with experienced Florida criminal defense attorneys as soon as possible.

 Various Degrees of Theft & Offenses

 Below is some information about some of the various specific theft offenses found in the Florida theft statute.